gonznavs/csv-cleaner/README.md

      - (`cleaned.csv`) → cleaned file with duplicated removed
      - (`report.txt`)  → summary of records processed & duplicates found

+## Example Run
+Below is an example run of the script on sample data for testing:

+![Example Run] (Captura de pantalla 2025-08-31 095208.png)

 ## 🎯 Skills
 - Python (Object-Oriented Programing)